hueyyeng/simple-react-lightbox/README.md

 #### Demo

 I have provided a working demo on Codesandbox where you can also play with the options and see the light-box in action.
-This is the same as runnin gthe demo locally.
+This is the same as runnin the demo locally.

 [![Edit Simple-React-Lightbox§](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/simple-react-lightboxss-39wrb?fontsize=10)